 In other cases, cramps appear after you maintain the same position for long periods of time.
 Some medications, such as statins or blood pressure medications, can also increase the risk of suffering from cramps, and you should always ask your doctor about any possible side effects you might experience when taking a new drug.

-Since shin splints can develop into a more serious condition, such as stress fractures, it is useful to learn more about their symptoms and the type of pain they cause, so that you can identify them and start shin splint treatment as soon as possible if you ever develop this condition.
+Since shin splints can develop into a more serious condition, such as stress fractures or due to a change in your foot position a Mortons neuroma.
+It is useful to learn more about their symptoms and the type of pain they cause, so that you can identify them and start shin splint treatment as soon as possible if you ever develop this condition.